First-year of school over already!

 She constantly sings the jingles associated with phonics and is pretty good at spelling simple words on her own.

 She enjoys reading the annoyingly repetitive books that they get sent home with and her descriptions of minibeasts is second to none.

 We’ve met her new teacher who seems lovely, and she explained how the children are mixed with year 1 and year 2 and then separated into learning levels.
 She is going up with a group of her besets friends so I think she will absolutely fine.

 Since starting school Isabelle has started playing teachers where she plays miss Dyke.
-We got her a white board which she props up, lines all her teddy’s up, puts on her high heels and adjusts her voice into teacher mode.
-She has a lanyard with a smiley face, sad face and listening ear which she uses when talking to ‘the children’.
+We got her a whiteboard which she props up, lines all her teddy’s up, put on her high heels, and adjusts her voice into teacher mode.
+She has a lanyard with a smiley face, sad face, and listening ear which she uses when talking to the children.
 She takes the register and then does reading and writing with them.
 The naughty kid of the class (which I won’t name on the off chance that his parents read my blog) gets told off a lot and quite often ends up sitting on the stairs!

 I feel quite sad that she’s going up to year 1.
-The reception and pre-school have their own self contained outdoor area with bikes, mud kitchen, sandpit, giant building bricks and veg patch.
-Going into year 1 will be more classroom based and they go into the BIG playground with all the older kids.
+The reception and pre-school have their own self-contained outdoor area with bikes, a mud kitchen, a sandpit, giant building bricks, and a veg patch.
+Going into year 1 will be more classroom-based and they go into the BIG playground with all the older kids.

 It seems like such a big step that Isabelle is more than ready for, but maybe I’m not quite ready yet.

 The teen has now completed his first year of college, and we have to consider universities for next September with the application process this September which I’m sooooo not ready for.
 Boohoo!!

 I’m not going to dwell on it.
 I know they both have to grow up.